podscripter

 python podscripter.py audio-files/example.mp3 --output_dir audio-files --single

-if your hardware can handle longer files in a single call for best context continuity.
+Use --single if your hardware can handle longer files in a single call for best context continuity.
 Default mode uses overlapped chunking with VAD.

 Expected output snippets